 It may seem glamorous in the movies, but the reality isn’t all roses.

-There’s no doubt that there are many benefits to working from home.
+There’s no doubt that there are many benefits of working from home.

 While it’s been the norm for freelance- strong professions such as bookkeepers, copywriters, and virtual assistants for years, the last year has seen a vast increase in the number of people joining the community of those who work in their pyjamas.